-The town of Lannemezan is the natural hub for land based public transport to Saint Lary Soulan and is located approximately 40km away.
-The closest airport is Lourdes, with Pau and Toulouse being options also.
+The town of Lannemezan is the natural hub for land-based public transport to Saint Lary Soulan and is located approximately 40km away.
+The closest airport is Lourdes, but Pau and Toulouse are options also.
 Rome2rio.com is an excellent site to help plan your trip to the Pyrenees.
-Simply enter your start and end points and it will tell you the different options available, cost range and timetable.
+Simply enter your start and endpoints and it will tell you the different options available, cost range, and timetable.

 A bus service runs from Lannemezan to Saint Lary on a regular basis.

-While cycling is popular across the Pyrenees this area does not have the range of cycling specific accommodation that the Lourdes region does.
-But, no matter where you stay you will be well looked after and being a ski town there are plenty of options to chose from.
-The hotel we stayed at had a lock up garage for our bikes and bike bag and plenty of information about riding in the area.
+While cycling is popular across the Pyrenees this area does not have the range of cycling-specific accommodation that the Lourdes region does.
+But, no matter where you stay you will be well looked after and being a ski town there are plenty of options to choose from.
+The hotel we stayed at had a lock-up garage for our bikes and bike bag and plenty of information about riding in the area.

 There are plenty of other options available to you if this style of accommodation is not what you are after.
 To help you plan we have provided links to a number of booking sites so you can see what is available.
 Have a look at our page on French accommodation types if you are not sure what is available.

 We have focused on the larger towns and villages in the region where there is a good range of accommodation, restaurants, and services.
 It is not to say these are the only options and there are plenty of smaller villages in the area you may wish to consider.